Aliases for FZD2 Gene

 GeneCards Summary for FZD2 Gene

 FZD2 (Frizzled Class Receptor 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include G-protein coupled receptor activity and Wnt-protein binding.
-An important paralog of this gene is FZD10.
+Diseases associated with FZD2 include Omodysplasia 2 and Robinow Syndrome, Autosomal Dominant 2.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Association Between Physico-Chemical Features and Toxicity Associated Pathways.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
+An important paralog of this gene is FZD1.

 Receptor for Wnt proteins.
 Most of frizzled receptors are coupled to the beta-catenin canonical signaling pathway, which leads to the activation of disheveled proteins, inhibition of GSK-3 kinase, nuclear accumulation of beta-catenin and activation of Wnt target genes (PubMed:25759469).
 A second signaling pathway involving PKC and calcium fluxes has been seen for some family members, but it is not yet clear if it represents a distinct pathway or if it can be integrated in the canonical pathway, as PKC seems to be required for Wnt-mediated inactivation of GSK-3 kinase.
 Both pathways seem to involve interactions with G-proteins.
 May be involved in transduction and intercellular transmission of polarity information during tissue morphogenesis and/or in differentiated tissues.